onflow/flow-go/pkg/language/docs/language.md

 Comments can be used to document code.
 A comment is text that is not executed.

 *Single-line comments* start with two slashes (`//`).
-These comments can go on a line by themselves or they can go directly after a line of BPL code.
+These comments can go on a line by themselves or they can go directly after a line of code.

 ```bamboo,file=single-line-comment.bpl
 // This is a comment on a single line.